Make A Christmas Wreath

 The ribbon finished being wrapped and glue to the wreath

-Incidentally, I’m happy I used these two trims with satin because the tape keeps me from getting burned when adding hot glue to my wreath.
+I’m happy I used the fur boa garland with satin because the tape keeps me from getting burned when adding hot glue to this DIY winter wreath.

-Because the form is foam make sure to use a low heat glue setting.
+Because the wreath form is foam make sure to use a low setting on the hot glue gun.
 This is to keep the wreath from breaking down the foam form.

-Also, it took the two of these feather trims to cover this easy and fast craft project.
+Also, it took two of these feather trims to cover this easy and fast craft project.

 adding fur trim with satin to the Christmas wreath